Code of conduct

 Names: Attendees must use their professional names and affiliations for registration and all conference activities.
 Special circumstances may be discussed with the general chair.

-If you are unsure about what to do and want to talk in confidence with a friendly representative of SIGPLAN’s Committee to Aid REporting (CARES) contact Shriram Kishnamurthi (email@example.com), Peng Wu (firstname.lastname@example.org), and Kathryn McKinley (email@example.com).
+If you are unsure about what to do and want to talk in confidence with a friendly representative of SIGPLAN’s Committee to Aid REporting (CARES) contact Vikram Adve (firstname.lastname@example.org), Shriram Krishnamurthi (email@example.com), Kathryn McKinley (firstname.lastname@example.org), Alexandra Silva (email@example.com), or Peng Wu (firstname.lastname@example.org), who will be available during SPLASH.
 Discussions with CARES are strictly off the record and advisory in nature.

 If you witness or are subject to unacceptable behavior, file an official report at email@example.com, who will take appropriate action and report the incident to ACM if necessary.